davidebolo1993/prs_pipeline/README.md

 		GWAS summary stats or pre-calculated tsv (with header) containing beta scores [required]

 	--summarycols=SUMMARYCOLS
-		.json file defining columns to use, as in test/sample.json
+		.json file defining columns to use

 	-p PHENOTYPE, --phenotype=PHENOTYPE
-		.tsv file with phenotype (and also covariates, if any) as in test/pheno.tsv
+		.tsv file with phenotype (and also covariates, if any)

 	--heritability=HERITABILITY
 		heritability, if known